Reframing the Clinical Approach

 Breastfeeding Assessment and Intervention for the Medically Fragile Infant

-CEUs specific to breastfeeding & improving outcomes in the NICU, PICU, and medically fragile infants
+CEUs for OT, SLP, and PT specific to breastfeeding & improving outcomes in the NICU, PICU, and medically fragile infants

 In this 4 hour, self-paced continuing education course, you’ll learn to establish, support, and maximize breastfeeding outcomes in the NICU, PICU, or high-risk follow-up clinics